kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

 - Current `notifier start/stop` still work instantly

 Cons:
-- If we want to combine it with option 2 approach to hide BotKube restart, it would be a bit more time-consuming to implement.
+- If we want to combine it with option 2 approach to hide Botkube restart, it would be a bit more time-consuming to implement.

 ### Rejected: Reload config dynamically